Apply to study

 c) Evidence required to be submitted include (but is not limited to):

-• a full description of the position, role(s)/activities, and performance outcomes;
+• A full description of the position, role(s) / activities, and performance outcomes.

-• employment letter (on business letterhead) including any written references;
+• Employment letter (on business letterhead) including any written references.

-• current full CV;
+• Current full CV.

-• evidence of work completed: pay slips; report of performance reviews; involvement in professional associations or development; evidence of work produced e.g. presentations and collaborations;
+• Evidence of work completed: pay slips; report of performance reviews; involvement in professional associations or development; evidence of work produced e.g., Presentations and collaborations.

-• any other evidence that the applicant sees fit to demonstrate the existence and relevance of the work experience toward the credit sought.
+• Any other evidence that the applicant sees fit to demonstrate the existence and relevance of the work experience toward the credit sought.

 c) The maximum credit that can be granted in these circumstances is not limited.

-Credit for Prior Learning Application Form
+Credit for Recognition of Prior Learning Application Form

 Looking for a head start in Australia?
 We are here to help you!